Orchestral Trumpets in G by Antoine Courtois

 During this investigation, I was able to determine that it had been rebuilt as a Bb cornet a second time and probably had a longer life as a cornet than as a trumpet.
 The bell stem had been badly damaged, at which time the long tapered ferrule was installed to cover the damage and connect it to the tapered curved tube (where the bell curve would normally be).
 It was then polished and silver plated again.
 This additional rebuild may be the reason that the original traces of soldered connections were completely obliterated.

 Without any ability to say what the original pitch was, Scott decided to assume that it would have been that of the most common.
-Of the seven of these trumpets known, only one is pitched in F, all the others in G. He decided that he wanted crooks to play in F, D and C and would not likely ever have reason to use it in the lower pitches.
+Of the twelve of these trumpets known, only two are pitched in F, all the others in G. He decided that he wanted crooks to play in F, D and C and would not likely ever have reason to use it in the lower pitches.
+Of the Courtois orchestral trumpets that have been examined by the author, all are primarily in high pitch, about A=452Hz.
+Only a rare few have survived with all original equipment, but at least one has bits to lower the pitch.
+There is always more to be learned about pitch traditions.

 The rebuild included plating and refitting the valves, which were too loose to be very playable.
 Since this is a largely non-original historical instrument there was no reason to hesitate making that change.
 Notice that the valve guides are screws in the lower portion of the valve casings.
 The later trumpets have guides at the top of each piston.